Roomify/repairtagger-docs/ticketlife/dothework.rst

   :width: 400
   :align: center

-Update the notes as wished, and tap on 'Save Notes'.
+Update the notes as desired, and tap on 'Save Notes'.
 (See: :ref:`editticket` for more information about editing tickets.)

 .. image:: images/save-notes.png